mesosphere/dcos-docs-site/pages/1.13/administering-clusters/package-registry/index.md

 ### S3 Storage Option

-Given the default configuration of the DC/OS Package Registry, DC/OS Packages are stored in a local persistent volume in the host filesystem.
+Given the default configuration of the DC/OS Package Registry, DC/OS Packages are stored in a local persistent volume in the host file system.
 When using this default storage configuration, you are limited to one instance of the registry.
 Package Registry also supports a highly available configuration by storing DC/OS Packages on S3-compatible storage, which supports deploying more than one instance of the registry.

-To configure a DC/OS Package Registry to store DC/OS Packages using S3 storage, you must provide the following details :
+To configure a DC/OS Package Registry to store DC/OS Packages using S3 storage, you must provide the following details:
   1. Specific S3 endpoint.
   2. S3 bucket name and path.
   3. S3 access key and secret key.

 #### S3 Endpoint details

-When using Amazon S3, please refer to [Amazon S3 Regions & Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for more details on possible endpoints.
+When using Amazon S3, refer to [Amazon S3 Regions & Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for more details on possible endpoints.
 Package registry has been tested and known to work with Amazon S3 and Minio storage.
 It can work with any other S3 compatible storage.
-Please contact Mesosphere support if you face problems connecting with other S3 compatible storage.
+Contact Mesosphere support if you face problems connecting with other S3 compatible storage.

 #### S3 bucket name and path